SpatialStats/spatialstats.github.io/pages/presentations.md

 <div align="center"><a href="https://youtu.be/5_tbFFeYXWM" target="_blank"><img src="/images/model-regression-banner-sm-play.png" alt="Model your data using regression analysis to discover relationships between variables" class="inline"/></a></div>
 <h3 markdown="1">[Modeling Spatial Relationships: Concepts for Regression and Classification ](https://youtu.be/5_tbFFeYXWM){:target="_blank"}</h3>

 This workshop will cover techniques for modeling our spatial data to uncover relationships and predict spatial outcomes.
-Concepts covered include linear regression techniques (Ordinary Least Squares, and Geographically Weighted Regression); and the new machine learning method for regression and classification (Forest-based Classification and Regression). | [Slides](https://esri.box.com/s/3vhzjz7eiv5t6e1jbe17mdgsbs8j4wgd) | [2018 UC Slides](https://esri.box.com/v/spatialstats4)
+Concepts covered include linear regression techniques (Ordinary Least Squares, and Geographically Weighted Regression); and the new machine learning method for regression and classification (Forest-based Classification and Regression). | [Slides](https://esri.box.com/v/spatialstats4)
 </div>

 </div>